6.17.2014

 Why the beads in the mouth?

-I have heard that before but it never came out of my mouth.
-I remember when we filmed Stun, I did it in a line.
-Maybe more people saw Stun than that Blockhead video?
-I don’t know… but I learned it after Rick, from Rick.
+It was Rick who first showed me that trick one day.
+I remember because the way he showed it to me, I learned it really quick.
+It was just a trick I got.
+And when we filmed Stun, I did it in a line… maybe more people saw Stun than that Blockhead video.
+I don’t know, but I learned it after Rick, from Rick.

 How did 101 enter the mix?